 In 1979 I had a small landscape design office down the highway at Park Ridge Shopping Centre and I had a part time fellow designer called David who told me about the old stone building in George St. in the City which was being pulled down.
 Did I want some of the stone?
 I went and ordered two truckloads for $150.00 ….. just enough to pay for cartage on the stone.
 The stone was really free as I found out later on the rest of the stone was dumped as fill in a school.
 Today such stone would highly prized and would worth a lot of money.

 The Living Room was a great place to sit with the family (we have two children who have left home a few years ago).
 Normally in Brisbane we live in a subtropical climate.
-In June 2016, we have just come into the winter period.
-It gets cold so we have a wood burning furnace and plenty of firewood because we live on acreage with lots of eucalypt trees.
+When it gets cold we have a wood burning furnace and plenty of firewood because we live on acreage with lots of eucalypt trees.
 I am very aware that seasons are very different overseas as we do a lot of travelling.

-John then built our benches using a chainsaw.
-He even carved out an elliptical shape to fit our elliptical shaped sink (sink plus drainer sink).
+The 100 mm thick slabs were cut from a big Brush Box butt and fitted together to make an L shaped bench.
+John the subcontractor then built our benches using a chainsaw.
+He had to carved out an elliptical shape to fit our elliptical shaped sink .
 He then planed the surfaces and the sanded so they could be Estapoled with several coats of Estapol which sealed with a shiny waterproof finish.

-He then initially set up big thick timber shelves we could put our kitchen utensils on.
-We had these for twenty years as open shelves as they were very functional.
-We then had several years ago, a local furniture maker drop a pamphlet in our letter box regarding furniture he was making out of recycled timber.
+He then set up big thick timber shelves we could put our kitchen utensils on.
+We had these for twenty years as open shelves until several years ago, a local furniture maker dropped a pamphlet in our letter box regarding furniture he was making out of recycled timber.
 I phoned him and told him of our house made out of recycled timber.
 He came and saw our house, absolutely amazed the that we would build a whole house out of recycled timber in 1981.
-I then said we wanted him to build cupboard doors and a whole cupboard with draws for our cutlery, plates and utensils.
-We also wanted him to build the cupboard doors out of a pile of undressed cypress pine I had in storage.
+He built cupboard doors, draws for our cutlery, plates and utensils out of a pile of undressed cypress pine I had in storage.
+These were a wonderful addition to our kitchen.

 Ken’s office now looks out a big window into the enclosed courtyard outside …. where does the land, our garden and house end and finish?